Skip to main content

 Secondary data comes from other sources - existing datasets created by someone else that you download or obtain for your own purposes.

-Derived data is anything you create by running geoprocessing tools on primary or secondary data (we'll dig into geoprocessing in Chapter Seven).
+Derived data is anything you create by running geoprocessing tools on primary or secondary data In geospatial science, secondary data refers to spatial information that was originally collected by someone else for a different purpose, which you are now using for your own analysis or research. (we'll dig into geoprocessing in Chapter Seven).

 Primary data generally carries more weight in analysis because it hasn't passed through processing steps where errors might creep in from improper tool use, misunderstandings about the data, or other mishaps (Chapter Eight covers this in detail).